slak44/ckompiler/README.md

 This approach has several advantages:

-1. Components are forced to be written against the exposed interfaces, allowing implementation details to be hidden in the concrete classes (better encapsulation).
+1. Components are forced to be written against the exposed interfaces (dependency inversion principle), allowing implementation details to be hidden in the concrete classes (single responsibility principle).
+2. The individual interfaces are simple compared to a monolith approach, where every component would have access to every other component (interface segregation principle).
-2. The dependencies between components are made explicit; for example, a `ScopeHandler` has no business using a `ControlKeywordParser`.
+3. The dependencies between components are made explicit; for example, a `ScopeHandler` has no business using a `ControlKeywordParser`.
 Requiring manual delegation helps prevent accidental coupling.
-3. The syntax is clean: there is usually no need to write `component.doThing()`, rather `doThing()` can be called directly.
-This is most obvious for parser components using `ITokenHandler`, since they have lots (hundreds) of calls to functions like `current`, `eat`, `isEaten` or `tokenContext`, and without delegation, they'd end up polluting the source with `tokenHandler.current()` everywhere.
+4. The delegate syntax is clean: there is usually no need to write `component.doThing()`, rather `doThing()` can be called directly.
+This is most obvious for parser components using `ITokenHandler`, since they have lots (hundreds) of calls to functions like `current`, `eat`, `isEaten` or `tokenContext`.
+Without delegation, they'd end up polluting the source with `tokenHandler.current()` everywhere, which is not great for readability.

 ### Errors